yangwangmadrid/GenCNB/README.md

 ```
 gen_belts_ext( n, m, l, true )
 ```
-to enumerate and generation all possible isomers of the nonstandard CNBs (n,m,l).
+to enumerate and generate all possible isomers of the nonstandard CNBs (n,m,l).
 The corresponding path code file is generated as `XPATH_{n}_{m}_{l}_R{NR}` and, if the last argument of `gen_belts_ext()` is `true`, the folder is created as `XR{NR}-{n}_{m}_{l}` containing the xyz files for all isomers.

 #### Example: